Looking deep into their eyes, knowing you, as a homo sapien, share 97% of the same genetic code, it's hard not to feel a kinship with orangutans.

-Inside the terminal, I saw the world's smallest baggage carousel.
-It wasn't even a full circle, but a straight, 15-meter conveyor belt extending from a hole in the wall.
+Inside the terminal, I saw the world's smallest baggage carousel — it wasn't a full circle but a straight, 15-meter conveyor belt extending from a hole in the wall.

-Despite the regular flights, it was good to see the growth in tourism had yet to necessitate a bigger baggage delivery system.
+Despite the regular flights, it was good to see the growth in tourism had yet to necessitate a more extensive baggage delivery system.

 Adapting to Life on a Klotok

 The standard klotok is two levels.
-The lower level features the bathroom (with Western-style toilet), crew quarters, and “kitchen” where the food is prepped and cooked.
+The lower level features the bathroom (with a Western-style toilet), crew quarters, and a “kitchen” where the food is prepped and cooked.

-Some larger klotoks also feature showers and air-conditioning, though the generator required to try to keep guests cool creates noise pollution, thereby drowning out the sounds of nature in the evenings (ie. if given the choice, skip any attempts at air-conditioning, which will probably increase the cost, as well as the noise).
+Some larger klotoks also feature showers and air-conditioning, though the generator required to keep guests cool creates noise pollution, thereby drowning out the sounds of nature in the evenings.

 The upper level is for the guests, where the meals are taken, and sleeping mattresses (with mosquito nets) are laid out at night.

 We quickly adapted to life on our klotoks.
-Our group was large enough to require two, as they have the capacity to carry four guests each.
+Our group was large enough to require two, as they could carry four guests each.

-There were other klotoks and tourists on the river, of course.
-The majority of the ones we saw were occupied by couples, though there were families, and what appeared to be the occasional group of backpackers too.
+There were other klotoks and tourists on the river.
+Most were occupied by couples, though there were families and what appeared to be the occasional group of backpackers too.

 A group of women on one of our klotoks was responsible for preparing the food during our two-day trip.

-Given the small working conditions, we were all impressed with their ability to consistently turn out excellent meals.
+Given the working conditions, we were impressed with the consistently excellent meals.

-Our first lunch set the stage for the meals to follow: fresh crab and fish, vegetable salads, soybean cakes, and fresh watermelon.
+Our first lunch set the stage: fresh crab and fish, vegetable salads, soybean cakes, and fresh watermelon.

 In addition to the meals, every time we came back to the klotok from observing the orangutans, there'd be a snack, such as fried bananas, waiting for us.